 October is National Cybersecurity Awareness Month

-This year's theme is "Own IT.
-Secure IT.
-Protect IT." and encourages personal accountability and being proactive to ensure online privacy and security.
+Cornell has signed on as a Champion for the 17th annual campaign.
+The theme for 2020 is "Do Your Part. #BeCyberSmart." and encourages personal accountability and being proactive to ensure information privacy and security.
 Join IT@Cornell and the IT Security Office as we host events and share best practices for keeping you and your devices safe.

-To kick off this year's campaign, we focus on steps you can take to protect yourself at home from online attacks.
+To kick off this year's campaign, we focus on simple steps you can take to protect yourself online.

 Protect your personal information, connected devices, and university data.
 Cornell VPN provides secure remote access to campus IT resources from anywhere when needed.
 Certified Desktop is available to protect computers with anti-malware, encryption, and backups.